 - Communication devices are only to be used during class for educational purposes at the direction of a classroom teacher. - Internet access is filtered by the District on electronic communication devices in the same manner as District-owned equipment.
 If network access is needed, connection to the filtered, wireless network provided by the District is required. - These devices are the sole responsibility of the student owner.
 The campus or District assumes no responsibility for electronic communication devices if they are lost, loaned, damaged or stolen and only limited time or resources will be spent trying to locate stolen or lost items. - These devices have educational and monetary value.
-Students are prohibited from trading or selling these items to other students on District property, including school buses. - Each student is responsible for his/her own device: set-up, maintenance, charging, and security.
+Students are prohibited from trading or selling these items to other students on District property, including school buses.

+- Each student is responsible for his/her own device: set-up, maintenance, charging, and security.
 Staff members will not store student devices at any time, nor will any District staff diagnose, repair, or work on a student's personal telecommunication device. - Communication devices will not be used as a factor in grading or assessing student work.
-Students who do not have access to electronic communication devices will be provided with comparable District-owned equipment or given similar assignments that do not require access to electronic devices. - Campus administrators and staff members have the right to prohibit use of devices at certain times or during designated activities (i.e. campus presentations, theatrical performances, or guest speakers) that occur during the school day.

-• An administrator/designee may examine a student's electronic communication device and search its contents, in accordance with disciplinary guidelines.
+Students who do not have access to electronic communication devices will be provided with comparable District-owned equipment or given similar assignments that do not require access to electronic devices. - Campus administrators and staff members have the right to prohibit use of devices at certain times or during designated activities (i.e. campus presentations, theatrical performances, or guest speakers) that occur during the school day. - Students are only allowed to use video and audio-conferencing tools under the direct supervision of a staff member. - An administrator/designee may examine a student's electronic communication device and search its contents, in accordance with disciplinary guidelines. - When students are participating in Google classrooms remotely, they should turn on the camera.